 The University of Agriculture in Nitra, consisting of Faculty of Animal Science and Faculty of Agronomy was formed by the Czechoslovak government decree in 1952.
 Within a short time the Faculty of Operational Economics was created, and in 1969 Faculty of Agricultural Engineering was established.
 Further development of the University was recorded in 1995 when the Faculty of Horticulture and Landscape Engineering was established.
 In 1996 the University of Agriculture was renamed to Slovak University of Agriculture in Nitra (SUA).
 In 2002 the Faculty of Biotechnology and Food Sciences and in 2004 the Faculty of European Studies and Regional Development were founded.

-At present SUA is a top Slovak research and educational institution of international importance operating in a wide range of scientific fields such as genetics, biotechnology, agriculture, environment, food sciences, horticulture, landscape engineering and design, engineering, economics, management, marketing with focus on rural regions and regional development.
+At present, SUA is a top Slovak research and educational institution of international importance operating in a wide range of scientific fields such as genetics, biotechnology, agriculture, environment, food sciences, horticulture, landscape engineering and design, engineering, economics, management, marketing with a focus on rural regions and regional development.